 The Subscriber Savings Rate will be $0.025/kWh.

 Any On-bill Credit will be applied first to the Subscriber’s late payment charges and arrearages, as applicable.
 Any On-bill Credit in excess of the Subscriber’s electric bill shall roll over from month to month and be cashed out at the end of the annual period or at the termination of service, as applicable.
+The Subscriber may elect to assign the value of their calculated credit to a Subscriber Assignee for purposes of pursing energy efficiency upgrades to the property.

 Purchases of Energy